 The debate on whether you need to salt the aubergine slices before cooking or not still seems to rage.
-I have to admit that I abandoned this practice years ago as I find it painfully time consuming and I had heard so many chefs say it was unnecessary.
-I still however see so many recipes where they get pre-salted, so in order to put my mind fully to rest on the matter I decided to do my own trial.
+I have to admit that I abandoned this practice years ago as I find it painfully time-consuming and I had heard so many chefs say it was unnecessary.
+I still, however, see so many recipes where they get pre-salted, so in order to put my mind fully to rest on the matter, I decided to do my own trial.
 I cut up one medium aubergine into 8 wedges and salted them, allowing the juices to run out for about an hour.
-I then dried them with paper towel and roasted them in the oven with another aubergine which I had not salted.
+I then dried them with a paper towel and roasted them in the oven with another aubergine which I had not salted.

-Pre heat the oven to 180C and brush down a baking tray with olive oil.
+Preheat the oven to 180C and brush down a baking tray with olive oil.
 Place the wedges on the baking tray (I started with skin side down to start) and lightly brush the vegetables with a bit more olive oil and bake for 40 minutes.
-I turned then onto their side about half way through and then again onto the other side for the last 10 minutes.
+I turned them onto their side about halfway through and then again onto the other side for the last 10 minutes.

 *Verdict*….insert drum roll here……..
-Absolutely no difference apart from the salty ones being more salty.
+Absolutely no difference apart from the salty ones being saltier.
 I shall continue to cook them the way I always have and perhaps snickering a little to myself when I see people going to all the unnecessary effort.

 I look forward to connecting with you again in the future.

 Visit my Drizzle and Dip Facebook page to get updates of all my posts.